Deploy AIStor on Kubernetes

 This tutorial deploys AIStor onto Kubernetes distributions that follow the upstream API and functionality.
 The steps in this procedure may work on forked Kubernetes distributions.

-This procedure requires the installation of Kubernetes operators and associated resources including CustomResourceDefinitions, StatefulSets, and secrets into new or existing namespaces.
-You must perform the operations in this procedure as a user that has broad permissions to create resources within multiple namespaces.
+This procedure requires the installation of Kubernetes operators and associated resources including CustomResourceDefinitions, StatefulSets, and Secrets into new or existing Namespaces.
+You must perform the operations in this procedure as a user that has broad permissions to create resources within multiple Namespaces.

 Deploy AIStor using Helm